Ocarina588/Professor_Layton_CV_Puzzle_solver/Croutons_Pitchers/README.md

 cmake ..
 cmake --build .
 ```
-Or you can use the script "build_linux.sh" to build the project.
+Or you can use the script "build.sh" to build the project.

 After that, you can find the binary in the "build" folder